 The Committee members utilize what they believe is a common sense approach to compensating people.
-Our approach is not based on applying theoretical or academic compensation notions, as the Committee does not believe it is possible to formulate a scientific method of accomplishing the objectives set forth above.
+Our approach is not based on applying ornate, theoretical or academic compensation notions, as the Committee does not believe it is possible to formulate a scientific method of accomplishing the objectives set forth above.
 All of the Committee members have, at various points in their careers, managed businesses and people, and we rely very much on our collective judgment gained in compensating people during our careers.

 In applying our judgment to the Company's named executive officers, we start by considering our interaction and observation of the executives over a 20 year period.
-During the time commencing in 1990 when the current management team took over the Company's operations through now, our sales have grown from \$26,239,000 in fiscal 1990 to \$538,296,000 in fiscal 2009 and our net income from continuing operations has grown from \$1,961,000 to \$44,626,000 in fiscal 2009.
+Commencing in 1990 when the current management team took over the Company's operations through October 31, 2010, our sales have grown from \$26,239,000 in fiscal 1990 to \$617,020,000 in fiscal 2010 and our net income from continuing operations has grown from \$1,961,000 to \$54,938,000 in fiscal 2010.
 With the exception of fiscal 2009 following the worldwide economic collapse and the two years following the September 11, 2001 attacks wherein the commercial aviation industry went into an immediate and substantial decline, or periods in which we sold operating businesses for a profit, our sales and income have consistently grown so that our compound annual rate of growth in sales and net income have equaled 17% and 18%, respectively, since 1990.
-We also note that, during this time, our shareholders have benefited significantly, with a \$100,000 investment in HEICO at the time current management took over operation of the business becoming worth \$3,200,000 on December 31, 2009.
+We also note that, during this time, our shareholders have benefited significantly, with a \$100,000 investment in HEICO at the time current management took over operation of the business becoming worth approximately \$4,300,000 on December 31, 2010.

 We have gotten to know well the named executive officers during this period of time and have established confidence in their loyalty to the Company, knowledge of our industry and business acumen.
+Each such officer has a significant personal financial investment in the Company.
 We believe that our named executive officers act, and have acted, in the Company's best interests and that they have struck an appropriate balance between both short and long-term objectives, as seen in the Company's results.
 HEICO's management has, despite frequent urging over the years by third parties, maintained a conservative balance sheet which has proven essential during the recent economic collapse.
 Management could have focused on immediate gratification through large acquisitions and leverage, but instead they were very careful to take more moderate steps to grow the Company.
-This continued in 2009, when many companies were forced to shed businesses, yet we were able to acquire two successful businesses.
+This continued in both 2009 and 2010, when many companies were forced to shed businesses, yet we were able to acquire successful businesses.
 As we see the often disastrous consequences of companies that did not follow this conservative approach, we can only conclude that our compensation methods have been appropriate thus far.
 It is against the backdrop of these facts that we make our compensation decisions and in which we have established mutual trust with our named executive officers.
 As part of that relationship, the Committee believes it crucial that the executive officers feel they are being rewarded and recognized for their efforts along with their contributions to our Company's growth.

-In fiscal 2009, as our management has historically done in weaker economic times, our named executive officers requested that they not receive salary increases or bonuses, which strengthened our trust in them and serves to confirm our judgment of how they should be compensated.
+Historically, during weaker economic times, our named executive officers requested that they not receive salary increases or bonuses, which strengthened our trust in them and serves to confirm our judgment of how they should be compensated.